GrelaR/BankuishChallenge/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Screens designs
-- [x] Add libraries and dependencies
+- [x] Getting the data from the api and parsing it
+- [x] Displaying the data in a list
 - [x] Implementing MVVM
 - [x] Implementing Clean Arquitecture
 - [x] Implementing Solid Principles